Vhonani-AI/Bright_Motor_Analysis/README.md

 The analysis was conducted using SQL in Databricks, supported by additional tools for planning, visualisation, and presentation.

+---

-##Problem Statement
+## Problem Statement

 Bright Motors has recently appointed a new Head of Sales whose mission is to grow the dealership network and improve overall performance.
 There is a need to explore historical sales data to identify top-performing brands, understand the relationship between vehicle characteristics (price, mileage, age) and sales, and uncover regional trends to guide future sales and marketing strategies.

-##Aim
+---

+## Aim

 The aim of this project is to analyse car sales data, identify key market trends and behavioural patterns, and provide clear, actionable recommendations to increase dealership profitability and operational efficiency.

-##Objectives
+---

+## Objectives

 The following steps were taken to complete the project:

-•
-Project planning using Canva
+• Project planning using Canva

-•
-Structuring and brainstorming using Miro
+• Structuring and brainstorming using Miro

-•
-Data cleaning and analysis using Databricks (SQL)
+• Data cleaning and analysis using Databricks (SQL)

-•
-Data visualisation using Excel
+• Data visualisation using Excel

-•
-Presentation of findings using HTML Slides
+• Presentation of findings using HTML Slides

+---

 ##1.
 MIRO – Project Planning and Mind Map